BioMed Central Health Services Research

 Widespread implementation of patient engagement by organisations and clinical teams is not a reality yet.
 The aim of this study is to develop a measure of organisational readiness for patient engagement designed to monitor and facilitate a healthcare organisation’s willingness and ability to effectively implement patient engagement in healthcare.
 The development of the MORE (Measuring Organisational Readiness for patient Engagement) scale was guided by Weiner’s theory of organisational readiness for change.
 Weiner postulates that an organisation’s readiness is determined by both the willingness and ability to implement the change (i.e. in this context: patient engagement).
 A first version of the scale was developed based on a literature search and evaluation of pre-existing tools.
 We invited multi-disciplinary stakeholders to participate in a two-round online Delphi survey.
 Respondents were asked to rate the importance of each proposed item, and to comment on the proposed domains and items.
 Second round participants received feedback from the first round and were asked to re-rate the importance of the revised, new and unchanged items, and to provide comments.

 Dartmouth Digital Commons Citation

 Oostendorp, Linda J. M.; Durand, Marie-Anne; Lloyd, Amy; and Elwyn, Glyn, "Measuring Organisational Readiness for Patient Engagement (MORE): An International Online Delphi Consensus Study" (2015).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 613.